vplesko/OrbLang/docs/examples/quick_examples.md

 ---
 # {{ page.title }}

 These sections contain several example programs written in Orb.
+They can give you an idea of how to code in Orb, though they may not make perfect sense until you've read the programming guide.

-You can compile and run them by copying the contents into **.orb** files and running this from the command line:
+If you've installed **orbc**, you can compile and run a program by copying the example code into **.orb** files and running this from the command line:

 ```
 orbc main.orb